Kayla-manatee/BasicWebApp/README.md

 # [Celebrate Manatee Apreication Day!]
-[This website allows you to test your knowlage on manatees in honor of Manatee Appreciation Day.
-Take the quiz and enjoy learning about manatees!]
+[Explore this website to learn manatee facts for Manatee Appreciation Day!]